Langtanium/MineLittlePony-Bedrock/README.md

   - Capes still affect elytra
 - Player's magic aura does not render
   - Custom materials are broken for the player
+- The Vindicator is invisible
+  - Game cannot find variable.minelp_is_pony